bzgrey/Maverick-backend/design/FunctionalDesign/ProblemFraming.md

 Instructors and advisors could use visibility data to identify collaboration opportunities, but could also misinterpret social clustering as performance predictors, affecting advising and grading biases.

 **Design Response:**
 Limit administrative access by requiring explicit consent for instructors/advisors to view aggregate student networks.
-Provide only **de-identified, aggregated analytics** for course planning.
+Provide only **de-identified, aggregated analytics** for course planning. **However, we will probably not implement this feature.**

 ---